twofold-rsc/twofold/packages/server-function-transforms/README.md

 In the above example, the transformed code will use `process.env.ENCRYPTION_KEY` as the encryption key.

-Alternatively, you can use the `stringKey` function to use a string encryption key.
+Alternatively, you can use `stringKey` for a hardcoded string encryption key.
 This should only be used for testing purposes though, since it will inject the key directly into the transformed source code.

 #### Source

-By default, this package ships with a built-in encryption and serialization functions.
-If you would like to bring your own encryption functions you can pass in a module using the `source` property.
+This package ships with a built-in encryption and serialization functions.
+If you would like to bring your own encryption you can pass in a module using the `source` property.

 The module should export two async functions: `encrypt` and `decrypt`.